 Stand to follow it while cooking without having

-to print it out [Click to purchase on Amazon.com]
+to print it out [Click for similar items on Amazon]

 On the other hand, if it's not awesome, but instead just another meat loaf recipe you haven't tried, although you've held on to it for the past 15 years, this is the type of thing to seriously consider tossing.

 This category is tricky, because there are legitimate reasons to save some untried recipes.
 For example, these can include learning new cooking skills or techniques, adding to your repertoire of dishes to keep things interesting with your meals, or eating something more healthy or in line with a family member's new dietary restrictions, etc.